Recommender systems based on graph embedding techniques: A comprehensive review: Discussions and outlook

 \section{Discussions and outlook}

 The rapid development of computing resources and machine learning methodology contributes to the prevalence of graph embedding-based recommendation.
-In summary, as retrospected in this article, bipartite graph embedding-based recommendation provides flexible frameworks with high extensibility and can capture the dynamics in user-item interactions while usually being incompatible for efficiently accommodating side information and knowledge.
-General graph embedding-based recommendation fills this gap.
-Knowledge graph embedding-based recommendation further enhances the abilities in capturing and preserving the multiplicity and evolution of large-scale data.
-However, among them, flaws and challenges also exist as illustrated in this article.
-For that, complementing them to each other with their respective unique advantages by such as combining embedding-based methods with path-based methods or extending shallow models to deep learning versions like deep matrix factorization \cite{de2021survey} is seemly promising.
-To the end, this section puts forward some open questions of graph embedding-based recommendation as well as potential solutions as follows.
+In summary, as retrospected in this article, bipartite graph embedding-based recommendation can provide an extensible framework based on which the auxiliary information and temporal factors involved in user-item interactions can be incorporated.
+However, it can not sufficiently and efficiently incorporate side information or knowledge.
+To fill this gap, general graph embedding-based recommendation was invented.
+Furthermore, in order to enhance the abilities of recommendation models in representing the multiplicity and evolution of large-scale data, knowledge graph embedding-based recommendation has recently attracted many scholar attention.
+Nevertheless, among these techniques, flaws and challenges also exist as illustrated in this article.
+For that, complementing them to each other with their respective advantages is seemly promising, by such as combining embedding-based methods with path-based methods or extending shallow models to deep learning ones like deep matrix factorization \cite{de2021survey}.
+To the end, this section puts forward some open questions of graph embedding-based recommendation as well as their correspondingly possible solutions as follows.